Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

-The previous results are based on our analysis of the Markov generator $\cL$ of the OCP.
-In general, the expected value at time $t$ of a regular observable evolves according to an ordinary differential equation that we describe below.
+The previous results are based on our analysis of the Markov generator $\mathcal{L}$ of the OCP.
+In general, the expected value at time $t$ of a regular observable (i.e., a~test function in the domain of $\mathcal{L}$) evolves according to an ordinary differential equation that we describe below.
 We first fix some notation.
-Given $k \in \bbZ$ we set
+Given $k \in\mathbb{Z}$ we set

-Given $\xi \in \cN ( d_{\rm min} )$, we set for $k \in \bbZ$ and $k<k'$ in $\bbZ$:
+Given $\xi\in\mathcal{N}( d_{\min} )$, we set for $k \in \mathbb{Z}$ and $k<k'$ in $\mathbb{Z}$,

 We define